Spinach and potato stew (Σπανάκι με πατάτες)

 Fresh spinach is ideal for this recipe.
 If you must use frozen spinach be sure to thaw it out and drain it as much as possible.
 Otherwise, your spinach and potato stew may be too watery.

-We like to use yellow fleshed potatoes in most of our recipes, but feel free to use the potato of your choice (or what you have handy).
+I like to use yellow fleshed potatoes in most of my recipes, but feel free to use the potato of your choice (or what you have handy).
 Red skinned potatoes would be lovely too, as would russets.
-We would draw the line at sweet potatoes though; we think that might be gross.
+I would draw the line at sweet potatoes though; I think that might be gross.

 If you are eating dairy, then serving this stew with a nice piece of feta would be perfect.
 Whatever you do, don’t forget the bread.
 This meal has so much bread dunking potential.